obeyeater/ocd/README.md

 Add your new public key to your origin repository.
 Here are the [GitHub instructions for managing deploy keys](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/managing-deploy-keys).

-If you'd like to use an existing key, just copy it to the new system and set `OCD_IDENT`:
+To use an SSH key, set `OCD_IDENT`:
 ```
 echo 'OCD_IDENT=~/.ssh/your_deploy_key' >> ~/.ocd.conf
 ```

 ## Install your dotfiles via OCD
+OCD will overwrite your local files with whatever is in repository, so make sure the Git repo has the most recent versions.

-Finally, install your dotfiles into your home directory:
+To install your dotfiles into your home directory:
 ```
 ocd install
 ```